Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 22: Displaying users and directories
+This is a project for shell redirections, task 23: Finding empty files and directories